top of page

 The fun happens when we add additional details about our ancestors to the FamilySearch profiles in the "Other Information Section."

-The more information you add, the more we call can know about the people in our family tree.
-Plus, the additional facts (with a date) show up on the Timeline Feature.
+The more information you add, the more we can know about the people in our family tree.
+The additional facts (with a date) appear on the Timeline Feature.

 On the Timeline for Milby Townsend, you'll see: